A Discussion about Daffodil Day (29th August 2014)

 Bee Wah thanked them for their contributions and reminded them that any amount would help, especially when a few children started mentioning sums like $100!
 Bee Wah said a gold coin or even smaller coins would be appreciated.
 Children who offered to donate money from their piggy banks were reminded to ask their parents’ permission first.

-Our message is not to equate doing chores with monetary gainsSmile.
+Our message is not to equate doing chores with monetary gains.
 We just want the children to know that they can make a difference to others by raising funds in practical ways.

 We’ve also been singing “this little light of mine” so that children know that they are special and can let their lights shine for others through kind acts.